-Once the Fire Department arrives they assume responsibility and they will:
+Once the Fire Department arrives, they assume responsibility and they will:

-- Check the area of the reported alarm. - Grant permission for the DPSS Officer on duty to re-set the alarm system (the Fire Department will generally re-set the alarm; but DPSS can do so with their permission). - Grant permission for the DPSS Officer on duty to re-set the alarm system (the Fire Department will generally re-set the alarm; but DPSS can do so with their permission). - If DPSS is unable to respond due to another emergency, the Safety Steward Staff members on duty will serve as the University's liaison to the Fire Department and Will assist in identifying the problem, escorting the fire fighters, etc.
+- Check the area of the reported alarm. - Grant permission for the DCSS Officer on duty to re-set the alarm system (the Fire Department will generally re-set the alarm; but DCSS can do so with their permission).

+If DCSS is unable to respond due to another emergency, the Safety Steward Staff members on duty will serve as the University's liaison to the Fire Department and will assist in identifying the problem, escorting the fire fighters, etc.